Key precept: Paradoxically, death is humanity’s greatest strength against immortals.

 The one quality most associated with character in the nineteenth century was self-mastery – the dominion of an individual over his impulses and desires, so that he was in control of them, and not the other way around.
 A man of self-mastery embodies the kingship of self-control and can direct his will and make his own choices, rather than being a slave to his base impulses.

-King David, the human archetype and dynastic founder of Yahweh’s Anointed / Christ King over all the earth, gives us example after example of the development of the kingship of self-control throughout his lifetime.
+David, the human archetype King of Israel and dynastic founder of YHVH’s Anointed King over all the earth, exemplifies the development of the ability to exercise dominion over others through the development of self-control.

 “And David said to Saul, Wherefore hearest thou men’s words, saying, Behold, David seeketh thy hurt?
 Behold, this day thine eyes have seen how that the LORD had delivered thee to day into mine hand in the cave: and some bade me kill thee: but mine eye spared thee; and I said, I will not put forth mine hand against my lord; for he is the LORD‘s anointed.
 Moreover, my father, see, yea, see the skirt of thy robe in my hand: for in that I cut off the skirt of thy robe, and killed thee not, know thou and see that there is neither evil nor transgression in mine hand.”
 (I Samuel 24:9-11)

-The penultimate King Jesus had to go through this same developmental process.
+The penultimate YHVH’s Anointed had to go through this same developmental process before he was made the King of the World.

 “And he was withdrawn from them about a stone’s cast, and kneeled down, and prayed, Saying, Father, if thou be willing, remove this cup from me: nevertheless not my will, but thine, be done.
 And there appeared an angel unto him from heaven, strengthening him.”
 Luke 22:41-43)